AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 ## Why This Project Matters

-This project combines nonlinear dynamics, directed graph theory, and synchronization analysis in a way that is both mathematically interesting and computationally practical.
+This project combines nonlinear dynamics, spectral graph theory, and synchronization analysis in a way that is both mathematically interesting and computationally practical.
 It shows that network structure alone can be used to design coupling strengths that synchronize complex systems.

 ## Repository Structure